Bachelor of Management Internship Program

 - Explore career interests by assessing job role, organization and/or industry

 Bachelor of Management students who are in the second year of the program are eligible to apply to the Internship Program.
-The internship will start after the successful completion of MGMT 3201, 3501 and 3602 and will begin in either May or September.
+The internship will start after the successful completion of all core 1st, 2nd, and 3rd year courses, including (but not limited to) MGMT 3201, 3501, and 3602.
+The internship can begin in either May or September.

 For more information about eligibility and/or your program schedule with the Internship option, contact the Undergraduate Academic Advising Office at email@example.com.